 Don’t miss the summary that ties up this series of articles and gives my recommendations for what is the best pasta machine to buy for various scenarios.

-Disclaimer: Many thanks to Jiri Strunc and the team at Lucy Clay Tools for providing me with the Mammoth LC Machine and for answering my many questions.
+Disclaimer: Many thanks to Jiri Strunc and the team at Lucy Clay Tools for providing me with the Mammoth LC Machine and the LC Squirrel and for answering my many questions.
 As with all of my reviews, my opinions are always my own, regardless of where the products come from.
 It’s my goal to be as honest, informative, and helpful as possible!